romueller/gefast-paper-analysis/README.md

  * common Unix tools (awk, bash, bzip2, cat, cut, wget, sed, shuf)

 _Notes:_
+The scripts in this repository are not designed for more recent versions of GeFaST (2.0.0 or higher).
 Older versions of GCC, python, perl etc. might also work but have not been tested.
 Makefile takes care of GeFaST, Swarm, VSEARCH, CD-HIT, DNACLUST and Sumaclust, while the other software prerequisites have to be satisfied by the user.